sreco002/Matrix/Arduino/README.md

   - PacketSerial: https://github.com/bakercp/PacketSerial

 ### Settings for Arduino IDE
-- Board:           Arduino UNO
+- Board:           Teensy 3.1 - 3.2
 - USB Type:        Serial

 ## Program Synopsis
-- The Arduino communicate with the E256 PCB via SPI.
+- The Teensy communicate with the E256 PCB via SPI (Hardware).
 - The sketch implemant rows and columns scaning algorithm.
-- The 16X16 matrix is interpolated to 64X64 with bicubic algorithm.
-- The blob tracking is apayed on to the interpolated matrix : FIXME
-- The blobs coordinates are transmit via OSC : FIXME
+- The sketch implemant synchronous dual ADC sampling

     // Control pins to send values to the 8-BITs shift registers used on the E-256 PCB
     // ShiftOut using SPI library : https://forum.arduino.cc/index.php?topic=52383.0